anuragdogra2192/FundamentalsOfDeepLearningForMulti-GPUs/README.md

 ## Fundamentals of Deep Learning for Multi-GPUs
 By NVIDIA Deep Learning Institute

+### About
+This workshop teaches you techniques for training deep neural networks on multi-GPU technology to shorten the training time required for data-intensive applications.
+Working with deep learning tools, frameworks, and workflows to perform neural network training, you’ll learn concepts for implementing Horovod multi-GPUs to reduce the complexity of writing efficient distributed software and to maintain accuracy when training a model across many GPUs.

 ### Learning Objectives

 At the conclusion of the workshop, you’ll have an understanding of: